What is a Veterans Disability Benefits Fully Developed Claim?

 - records from state or local governments or current or former employers.

-In contrast, the FDC form outlines the evidence that you need to submit.
+In contrast, the Fully Developed Claim form outlines the evidence that you need to submit.
 Usually, this is private treatment records.
 The veteran also notifies the VA precisely where other federal records exists, such as those with VA Medical Centers or the Social Security Administration.
 Depending on the type of military service, you may need to also assist in locating your service records.

-What are the pros and cons of using the FC process?
+What are the pros and cons of using the FDC process?

 VA regional officers say the FDC involves veterans more in the process, and gives them more control over their claim.
 Using the FDC process is not intended to affect the quality of care or level of benefits received.
 It is simply a method to speed up claim review.